Company Profile:

 S A OVERSEAS (India)

-Regarding whether S A OVERSEAS is a factory or a trading company, it is not possible to definitively state without specific access to their official documentation, website, or direct confirmation from the company itself.
-The name "S A OVERSEAS" is common for both trading entities and manufacturers who also engage in export/import.
+Regarding whether S A OVERSEAS is a factory or a trading company, it's not possible to definitively state without specific access to their official documentation, website, or direct confirmation from the company itself.
+The name "S A OVERSEAS" is common to both trading entities and manufacturers who also engage in export/import.
+However, based on typical Indian businesses with "Overseas" in their name, here is a general company profile that frequently applies:

 Company Profile: